MuensterImagingNetwork/Uphoff_et_al_2025/README.md

-SVEP1 enables efficient binding of Angiopoietin2 to the TIE1 receptor, allowing receptor phosphorylation and downstream signaling
+SVEP1 enables efficient binding of Angiopoietin2 to the TIE1 receptor, allowing receptor phosphorylation and downstream signaling <br>

 Uphoff et al. 2025 eLife

 The Pipeline was used to analyze the nuclear exclusion of FOXO1 in human lymphatic endothelial cells after SVEP1 and ANG2 stimulation (Figure 4).